gramineproject/graphene/Documentation/howto-doc.rst

       This is a |_| README.

-Documentation of the code should be organized into files by logical concepts, as they fit into programmers mind.
+Documentation of the code should be organized into files by logical concepts, as they fit into programmer's mind.
 Ideally, this should match the source files, if those files were organised correctly in the first place, but the reality may be different.
 In case of doubt, place them as they fit the narrative of the document, not as they are placed in the source files.